 While you may be tempted to try to do this on your own, it is important to consult with a physical therapist first.
 A physical therapist can help you create a strength training program that is tailored to your specific needs and abilities.
 They can also provide guidance and support, helping you to avoid further injury.

 In addition to strength training, post-op physical therapy can also help patients restore function by retraining them on how to perform daily activities.
 For example, if a patient has undergone hip surgery, a physical therapist can teach them how to properly get in and out of a chair or car.
 They can also provide guidance on how to walk, climb stairs, and perform other activities without putting too much stress on the hip.

-Depending on the injury or surgery, may also be beneficial in a post-op treatment plan.
+Depending on the injury or surgery, neurological physical therapy may also be beneficial in a post-op treatment plan.
 Neurological physical therapy is a kind of physical therapy often used to treat Alzheimer's disease, balance disorders, and other neurological conditions.
 However, it can also be useful for those who have undergone surgery for a spinal cord injury, brain injury, neck pain, or other similar health problems.
 Such conditions can cause balance problems, especially in older adults, but neurological rehabilitation can help restore function in patients of all ages.

 Prevent The Formation Of Scars

 Again, surgery could be thought of as a 'controlled injury.'
 In order to fix what is wrong, your surgeon must first cut through skin and other tissues.
 While the surgery is still ultimately helpful, it can also cause problematic scarring.